jasnastorga/Calorie-Counter-CLI/README.md

 # Calorie-Counter-CLI
-A command line interface app that allows you to track, view, and delete your calories.
+A command line interface app that allows you to track, view, and delete your daily calories.

 # Usage
 Run `ruby main.rb` in the terminal